Buy on Amazon

 Mucuna pruriens, often called velvet bean, is a natural source of L-Dopa, the direct precursor to dopamine.
 Because dopamine plays a central role in motivation, focus, mood, and sleep-wake balance, the timing of when you take Mucuna can make a significant difference in how it affects you.

 Should you take Mucuna in the morning or evening?
 On an empty stomach or with food?
 And what about mixing it with coffee?
-Let’s break it down in practical terms so you can match your supplement routine to your goals.
+Many people also search for the best time of day to take Mucuna pruriens specifically for energy versus calm — we cover both in detail below.

 Timing Mucuna: Morning vs. Evening